Is Raising Cane’s Healthy? The Truth About Its Nutrition

 What’s in Raising Cane’s Meals?

-- Fries & Toast: Carb-heavy and often salted, contributing to high calorie and sodium content.
+• Fries & Toast: Carb-heavy and often salted, contributing to high calorie and sodium intake.

 For a deeper dive into how the famous sauce stacks up nutritionally, check out this Canes Sauce Recipe for insights and perhaps a homemade twist.